williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 1. In **Security > API**, select the name of the authorization server you are configuring.
 2. Select **Access Policies > Add Rule**.
-3. Create a rule.
+3. Enter a name for the rule.
 4. Select **User is assigned this client**
-5. Check the box for every scope displayed.
+5. Enter every custom scope name.
-4. Select **Update Rule**.
+4. Select **Create Rule**.

 ### Step Three: Test Your Configuration